swharden/pyABFauto/README.md

 # pyABFauto
 **The pyABFauto project seeks to provide an analysis pipeline for ABF files (containing whole-cell patch-clamp electrophysiology data) that requires no human input.** When given a new ABF file is seen (freshly created from a rig) its header and data are read (using [pyABF](https://github.com/swharden/pyABF)), its experiment type is automatically determined (using the protocol as a hint), the appropriate analyses are performed, and several graphs of data are created and saved as PNG files.
 When combined with a dynamic web interface accessible to the experimenter, this allows the scientist to rapidly assess the outcome of an experiment at rig-time.

+**In its current state, pyABFauto should be considered as an example of how [pyABF](https://github.com/swharden/pyABF) can be used to create a rich and highly-automated electrophysiology analysis pipeline**.
+This project is not one which can be simply downloaded and immediately used for broad applications.
+While it appears rich in features, they are all highly experimental, and there is not yet a simple way for new users to adopt it.
+For example, it currently relies heavily on protocol filenames and ABF file comments which can be highly specific to the experiment being performed.

 ## Example Output
-_A few dozen experimental protocols are supported.
+A few dozen experimental protocols are supported.
 When an unknown protocol is used, pyABFauto takes a pretty good guess as to how to best analyze it and represent it as a series of images.
-Below is the output of automated analysis of some of the simplest and most commonly-used ABF protocol types._
+Below is the output of automated analysis of some of the simplest and most commonly-used ABF protocol types.

 ### Action Potential Analysis
 Automatic analysis of action potential shape and calculation of properties (threshold voltage, rheobase current, half-width, repolarization velocity, etc.) from voltage-clamp ramps.
 The first AP in response to a ramp is analyzed: